Paracuellos massacres: Attempted murder of Henny

 On 8 December a plane carrying Dr. Georges Henny, an envoy sent by the International Red Cross, on his way back to France was shot down over Pastrana, northeast of Madrid.
-Henny had a report of the massacre and planned to present it during a meeting of the League of Nations in Geneva.
+According to César Vidal, Henny had a report of the massacre and planned to present it during a meeting of the League of Nations in Geneva.
+This has not been corroborated by any other historians, with Ian Gibson stating no such report or evidence of it exists in Red Cross archives.
 The Republican authorities blamed the Nationalist air force for the attack, but on 21 December it was revealed that the plane had been shot down by Soviet-built airplanes with Soviet pilots.

 Henny spent four months in hospital and was unable to deliver his report.
-Louis Delaprée, a French journalist who traveled in the same plane, who died weeks later because of his injuries, blamed General Aleksandr Mikhailovich Orlov, the Soviet NKVD's rezident in Spain, for the incident.
+Louis Delaprée, a French journalist who traveled in the same plane, who died weeks later because of his injuries, blamed General Aleksandr Mikhailovich Orlov, the Soviet NKVD's rezident in Spain, for the downing of the plane.

 Victims

 Most of those killed in the Paracuellos massacre were civilians, soldiers and Catholic priests.
+Amongst the victims, there was also a large number of falangists.

 Among those executed were Federico Salmón, a former conservative labour minister in 1935; the noted politician Jesús Cánovas del Castillo; a football player with Atletico de Madrid and Real Madrid, Monchín Triana; Pedro Muñoz Seca, a famous writer and monarchist; agronomist Marcelino Arana; Mateo García de los Reyes, a retired admiral; and the lawyer Ricardo de la Cierva y Codorníu, the father of the historian Ricardo de la Cierva y Hoces.
 Another high-profile victim of the massacre was the 18th Duke of Peñaranda, a wealthy Spanish nobleman.

 The number of those killed at Paracuellos is still controversial.
 In 1977, a figure of 12,000 deaths was cited by the right-wing journal El Alcazar and a list of names was published in Matanzas en el Madrid Republicano, by César Vidal Manzanares, but many of the bodies have never been found.

 The minimum figure cited is around 1,000 deaths by Gabriel Jackson in 1967 and Paul Preston in 2006, but that is considerably lower than the estimates of most modern historians.
 Jackson mentions around 1,000 on 6 and 7 November.

-Other historians have put the death toll at between 2,000 and 3,000.
-Hugh Thomas has 2,000, Beevor: at least 2,000; Ledesma 2,200 to 2,500; Julián Casanova: 2,700, and Javier Cervera over 2,000.
+Other historians have put the death toll between 2,000 and 3,000.
+Hugh Thomas cites 2,000, Beevor at least 2,000, Ledesma 2,200 to 2,500, Julián Casanova 2,700, and Javier Cervera over 2,000 deaths.

 Many of the victims are buried at Cementerio de Los Mártires de Paracuellos.